17 October 2023

 It contains God’s chosen people, in that many Israelis are Jews.
 It consists of a lot of land which ancient Israel occupied.
 It’s ancient Israel’s successor state.
 But it’s not the same state.
 No more than Italy is the Roman Empire, Turkey is the Ottoman Empire, or Russia is the Soviet Union.
 It’s a new country, younger than the United States.

-So despite what both Jews and Evangelicals claim, it’s a whole different country than the one founded by the LORD through Moses ben Amram in the 1400s BC.
+Despite what both Jews and Evangelicals claim, it’s a whole different country than the one founded by the LORD through Moses ben Amram in the 1400s BC.
 Therefore none of the bible’s prophecies and promises which have to do with the country of Israel, apply to present-day Israel.
 They were fulfilled by ancient Israel.
 They might look like they repeat themselves with present-day Israel… but that’s only because history repeats itself.
-That, and Evangelicals really like to stretch those bible passages to suit their ideas, but they’re not what God meant by them.
+That, and certain Evangelicals love to stretch those bible passages to suit their ideas, but they’re not at all what God means by them.

-Ancient Israel would have purged and penalized anyone who didn’t follow the Law… and if they didn’t, the authors of the bible would describe the state as horribly sinful.
-There are nationalistic Israelis who would love Israel to follow it.
+Ancient Israel would have purged and penalized anyone who didn’t follow the Law.
+And if they didn’t, the authors of the bible would describe the state as horribly sinful.
+Nationalistic Israelis would love Israel to follow it.
 Individual devout Israelis may.
 Lots of ’em hold public office, pay homage to that Law, and try to eliminate any separation of temple and state.
 Politicians regularly claim the right to interpret the Law of Moses as they see fit.
 But the people of Israel as a whole do not follow the Law.
 There are plenty of secular Israelis who aren’t religious at all.
 There are plenty of Israelis who are Muslim and Christian and atheist.
 The Israeli people follow the Basic Laws of Israel, which the state uses as a secular constitution.

-The Law doesn’t really define a structure of government, which is why ancient Israel was run by patriarchs and judges for its first five centuries, kings for the next six, governors and head priests for the next five, and a Senate in Jesus’s day.
-No reason a Knesset can’t run it under the Law nowadays, same as the Judean Senate did.
-But the Senate was forbidden to pass laws ’cause the Jews already had a Law.
-The Knesset doesn’t have that problem, and passes laws all the time—’cause they don’t recognize the Law as their law.
+The Law doesn’t really define a structure of government.
+Which is why ancient Israel was run by patriarchs and judges for its first five centuries, kings for the next six, governors and head priests for the next five, and a senate in Jesus’s day.
+No reason a Knesset can’t run it under the Law nowadays, same as the Judean senate did.
+But the senate was forbidden to pass laws ’cause the Jews already had a Law.
+In contrast the Knesset passes laws all the time—’cause they don’t recognize the Law as their law.
 The Basic Laws of Israel is their law.
 Different constitution.
 Therefore different country.

 I mentioned the separation of temple and state.
 Many Israelis ignore any such separation, and insist they do follow the Law—they have to!—and try to pass laws in the Knesset which reflect their interpretations of the bible.
 Problem is, there are so many modern-day interpretations of the bible.
-Interpretations which were created after the sacrificial system was stopped by the Romans in the year 70.
+Including interpretations created once the sacrificial system was ended by the Romans in the year 70.
 There’s no continuity between that form of Judaism, and modern Judaism—no matter how traditional or orthodox they might get.
-Ancient Israel had priests, a tabernacle and temple, and daily ritual sacrifices.
+Ancient Israel had priests, a tabernacle and temple, and daily ritual sacrifice.
 Modern Judaism has none of that.
-It’s an adaptation of the original religion, for a people who lost their temple and homeland.
-They might have a homeland again, yet they still don’t follow all the Law’s commands for land appropriation, debt forgiveness, jubilee years, harvests, gleaning, tithing, and so forth.
+It’s an adaptation of the original religion, invented for a people who lost their temple and homeland.
+Even though they now have a homeland, they still don’t follow all the Law’s commands for land appropriation, debt forgiveness, jubilee years, harvests, gleaning, tithing, and constructing a tabernacle (at the very least!) so they can perform ritual sacrifice.
 Judaism is a different religion than the one founded by the LORD through Moses ben Amram in the 1400s BC.
 It’s a successor religion.
 (As is Christianity.)

 So why do Jews and Evangelicals insist they are the same country? ’Cause man alive, does it come in handy for their current worldviews!

-• Evangelicals’ futurist interpretations of the End Times require there to be a nation of Israel in their timeline.
-If Israel isn’t the same country as ancient Israel, their predictions might never come to pass!
+• Futurist interpretations of the End Times, which inappropriately use a lot of out-of-context Old Testament passages, require there to be a nation of Israel in their timeline.
+If today’s Israel isn’t actually the same country as ancient Israel, their predictions might never come to pass!

 • Present-day Israel can thereby get the unquestioning support of politically and financially powerful Evangelicals.
 (Which, frankly, is a pleasant turnaround, considering all the nasty Christian antisemitism of the past 17 centuries.)